Qqwy/elixir-type_check/Comparing TypeCheck and Elixir Typespecs.md

 # Comparing TypeCheck and Elixir Typespecs

 TypeCheck is intended to be a drop-in supplement to Elixir typespecs.
-Not all typespec syntax is supported in TypeCheck, but the majority of common syntax is and this gap continues to shrink.
+With very few exceptions, all of Elixir's typespecs are supported by TypeCheck.
 Below is a breakdown of supported typespec syntax in TypeCheck.

 In the tables below:
 - '✅' indicates that something is supported